List of Kamen Rider Fourze characters: Kengo Utahoshi

-Kengo Utahoshi (歌星 賢吾, Utahoshi Kengo) (Note: Kengo is named after Kamen Rider 1, also known as Takeshi Hongo (本郷 猛, Hongō Takeshi); うたほしけんご（歌星賢吾） is an anagram of ほんごうたけし（本郷猛）.) is a second-year, later third-year, student and Gentaro Kisaragi's level-headed and intelligent partner as well as the Core Child (コアチャイルド, Koa Chairudo), a physical construct made of Cosmic Energy that his adoptive father Rokuro Utahoshi created from the Core Switch that the alien "Presenters" sent to Earth to test humanity's ability to contact them, though Kengo was unaware of his true nature for most of his life.
+Kengo Utahoshi (歌星 賢吾, Utahoshi Kengo) (Note: Kengo is named after Kamen Rider 1, also known as Takeshi Hongo (本郷 猛, Hongō Takeshi); うたほしけんご（歌星賢吾） is an anagram of ほんごうたけし（本郷猛）.) is a second-year, later third-year, student and Gentaro's level-headed and intelligent partner as well as the Core Child (コアチャイルド, Koa Chairudo), a physical construct made of Cosmic Energy that his adoptive father Rokuro created from the Core Switch that the alien "Presenters" sent to Earth to test humanity's ability to contact them, though Kengo was unaware of his true nature for most of his life.
 After losing Rokuro the day he was born and a year before the series, Kengo discovered the Fourze System, Rabbit Hatch, and the Zodiarts' existence and took on his father's mission to fight the monsters.
 Due to his weak physical constitution however, which he believed was a medical condition, Kengo is unable to properly utilize Rokuro's equipment and is forced to let Gentaro take his place while he serves as a tactician.
 Due to his desire to uphold his father's legacy, Kengo initially refuses to acknowledge the Kamen Rider Club, though he eventually warms up to them and Gentaro.

 During his third year at AGHS, Kengo discovers the truth of Rokuro's death and realizes his nature as the Core Child.
 He uses his powers to foil Mitsuaki Gamou's plans to see the Presenters by destroying AGHS before intending to leave Earth and return to the Presenters himself with what he has learned about humanity.
 However, a vengeful Gamou destroys the Core Switch, causing the youth's body to dissolve into light particles.
 Following his final battle with Gentaro, Gamou revives Kengo as a human, leading to the latter staying on Earth with his friends.

-Five years later, as of the events of the film Kamen Rider × Kamen Rider Wizard & Fourze: Movie War Ultimatum, Kengo became a scientist working to continue Utahoshi and Gamou's dream of seeing the Presenters.
+Five years later, as of the events of the film Kamen Rider × Kamen Rider Wizard & Fourze: Movie War Ultimatum, Kengo became a scientist working to continue Rokuro and Gamou's dream of seeing the Presenters.

 Kengo Utahoshi is portrayed by Ryuki Takahashi (高橋 龍輝, Takahashi Ryūki).